Giskard-AI/giskard/python-client/docs/guides/installation_library/index.md

 While installing Giskard, if you have any conflicts with the Giskard dependencies (see the list of dependencies for Giskard), please change the version of the conflicting libraries.

-For instance, if you have dependency conflicts with `pandas`, please do
+For instance, if you have dependency conflicts with `pandas`, please do:
 ```sh
 pip uninstall giskard
 pip uninstall pandas